VR-Tracker/Plugins/README.md

 ### Prerequisites

 Unity SDK
-* Install Unity 2017 or later (The SDK should work on 5.6, as it has been first develop on it)
+* Install Unity 2017 or later (The SDK should work on 5.6, as it has been first developed on it)

 ### Choose your networking solution